 Standard Graduated Extended Fixed Extended Graduated Repayment Period 10 years 10 years 25 years 25 years Payment Type Fixed Payments Payments start low, then increase every 2 years.
 Fixed Payments Payments start low, then increase every 2 years.
-Conditions and Payment Guidelines Payments of \$50 or more Payments must be at least equal to monthly interest due.
-No single payment will be more than 3 times greater than any other payment.
+Payments of \$50 or more Payments must be at least equal to monthly interest due.
 More than \$30,000 in Direct Loans and/or more than \$30,000 in FFEL Loans.
+More than \$30,000 in Direct Loans and/or more than \$30,000 in FFEL Loans.
+Conditions and Payment No single payment will be more than 3 times greater than any other New borrower as of Oct.
+7, 1998.
 New borrower as of Oct.
 7, 1998.
+Guidelines payment.
 Payments of \$50 or more.
-More than \$30,000 in Direct Loans and/or more than \$30,000 in FFEL Loans.
-New borrower as of Oct.
-7, 1998.
 Payments must be at least equal to monthly interest due.
-No single payment will be more than 3 times greater
+No single payment will be more than 3 times greater than any other payment.